The size of the group depends on the barge scheduled on the tour. The capacity of the barges varies between 12 and 26 participants.

 2x Twin-style room, 2 p with two separate beds

-The Anna Antal has a cosy salon, a sun deck/a deck for the bicycles.
+The Anna Antal has a cozy salon with a music system and TV.
+In the evenings, a drink can be consumed in the cozy and elegant bar.
+Outside there is a sun deck/a deck for the bicycles.
 All cabins are provided with running water (hot and cold), private shower and toilet, 220 voltage and central heating.
 There is limited storage space in the cabin.
 We recommend 1 suitcase per person.
 You can slide the suitcase under the bed.

 9 cabins, each with their own shower, washbasin, toilet and central heating.